chavezsu/PMG_Assessment/README.md

 ## Susan Chavez

-Hello, I have attached my SQL statements for each question on the "answers.sql" file.
+SQL statements for each question on the "answers.sql" file.

-Susan Chavez